vijinho/f3-boilerplate/README.md

 These files are used as examples for the actual MVC structure files - these will almost certainly vary according to each different project's requirements and so should be forked and renamed according to your project implementation.

- * `lib/FFMVC/App` - Base Application Classes
+ * `lib/FFMVC/app.php` - Base Application Class to start/shutdown app
- * `lib/FFMVC/Models` - MVC Models
- * `lib/FFMVC/Controllers` - MVC Controllers
- * `lib/FFMVC/Controllers/Api` - MVC Rest API Controllers
- * `lib/FFMVC/Helpers` - Auxillary helper functions and utility libraries specific to the project
+ * `lib/FFMVC/App/Helpers` - Auxillary helper functions and utility libraries specific to the project
+ * `app/lib/App/Controllers` - MVC Controllers
+ * `app/lib/App/Controllers/API` - MVC Rest API Controllers
- * `lib/FFMVC/CLI` - Controllers for when executing in a command-line environemnt
+ * `app/lib/App/CLI` - Controllers for when executing in a command-line environemnt

 ### External Libraries
  * [Whoops](https://github.com/filp/whoops) for nicer error handling if level of DEBUG=4